Tornacyclo/Kaggle-Casual/README.md

 # Kaggle
-Notebooks related to my Kaggle account in one repository.
+Notebooks related to my own Kaggle databases in a single directory.